3 women sue CBS News and Charlie Rose, alleging harassment

 CBS did not immediately respond to a request for comment.

-In a statement when the allegations first surfaced, Rose apologized for “inappropriate behavior,” but said some allegations were not accurate.
+In a statement made when the allegations first surfaced, Rose apologized for “inappropriate behavior” but said some allegations were not accurate.
+His representatives could not immediately be reached for comment Friday.

+The women making the claim against him were identified in court papers as Katherine Brooks Harris, Sydney McNeal and Yuqing Wei.

+According to the lawsuit, Harris began working at CBS as a broadcast associate for “CBS This Morning” in January 2016, and Wei joined CBS as a news associate on the same program in September 2015.
+McNeal, the lawsuit said, worked in Manhattan for Rose as an executive assistant starting in April 2017.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)